-WY: Are there any existing mechanisms to provide ecological compensation to MRC members who will suffer from dam construction?
+WY: Are there any existing mechanisms to provide ecological compensation among MRC members?
 What’s your view on cross-border ecological compensation?

 PTP: We do not have any existing ecological compensation projects yet.
 At the national level, there are laws and regulations.
 At the regional/transboundary level, these kinds of schemes have to be negotiated.
 A possibility would be to have a MRC regional fund for managing and protecting key ecological or environment assets with regional significance.